Current Foundation Repair project

 Project 3a.- our biggest concern.

 This is where the sewer pipe comes down from the second story bathroom to ground level.
 For 40 years the connection to the ground lateral pipe was leaking.
 This has caused the soil to collapse and the mud sill and bricks to move.
-The pipe has been fixed but the damage has been done.
+The pipe had been fixed but the damage has been done.
 The weight of the building has caused almost a 3-1/2" subsidence so far.
 We have researched leveling the building up 3.5" and learned that that process will damage the plaster and the historic wallpapers and possibly pop out the windows.
 This will not comply with our mission, to do no harm.
-Therefore, we are planning to replace the failing wood and bricks and re-support the building as it is, in place.
+Therefore, we replaced the failing wood and bricks with cement and re-support the building as it is, in place.

 Project 3- Before